omariosman/omariosman/README.md

 😎 I'm passionate about blockchains development, security, system design, content creation, and education.

+🎥 I'm also a content creator who simplifies Web3 concepts in Arabic on Social Media.

 📧 Connect with me:
 <p>
 <a target="_blank" href="mailto:omarosman23@aucegypt.edu">